 Validation – Update Windows ADK and WinPE

-You can confirm the success of the WinPE, Windows ADK, and Boot Image Upgrade from SCCM Console!
+You can confirm the success of the WinPE, Windows ADK, and Boot Image Upgrade from the SCCM Console!

 NOTE! – Post boot image with Windows ADK upgrade; it will start distributing the updated boot image file to the distribution points.